 Since the temple opened, we have seen many significant improvements on the premises, which needed county approvals.
 These include

 Renovated house to use as temple

 Directional Sign boards to enter the temple

 As part of our eventual end goal of building a beautiful Sri Radha Krishna Temple at the site, we are undertaking a huge development work at the site.
 These include widening the driveway and a Parking Lot to meet the capacity.
 We do have required county approvals and cost estimates from the contractor.

 We’re raising funds to meet the cost of the parking lot expansion, which is $350,000.
-With Sri Krishna’s blessing, we were able to raise $50,000 with just word of mouth within our community.
+With Sri Krishna’s blessing, we were able to raise $250,000 with just word of mouth within our community.
 Our sincere thanks to donors, every penny of your donation goes towards this temple expansion.
 This is our vow.
-We still need to raise $300,000 by April, 2021.
+We still need to raise the remaining by May 15, 2021.
 So, we are reaching out to YOU.
-No donation is too small.
+No donation is too small

 Radha Krishna Temple of North Carolina is a non-profit 501(c)(3) religious organization.
 Any donation made is tax-exempt